 When to Introduce Zone Defense

 Per NBA and USA Basketball guidelines, zone defenses are not recommended for ages 7 to 11 because kids learn to guard the ball one on one first.
-At age 12, zone defenses become part of the game and teams can start teaching 2-3 and 1-3-1 concepts.
+At age 12, zone defenses become part of the game and teams can start teaching 2-3 and 1-3-1 zone defense concepts.
 Before age 12, every defensive drill should be man-to-man so players develop the footwork, stance, and communication that every defense (man or zone) depends on.
 If you coach tryouts or placement, our basketball tryout evaluation form includes rating rubrics for defensive stance, lateral quickness, and help-side awareness.

 How to Make Youth Basketball Practice Fun